idkmq/CTE-For-Monkeys/README.md

 download-file <filename>
 ```

-Congragulations you have ran through your first OPPLAN, check [here](poshC2_help_v8.md) for the help list for poshc2 and other commands you can run.
+Congratulations you have ran through your first OPPLAN, check [here](poshC2_help_v8.md) for the help list for poshc2 and other commands you can run.

+Things to lookup and learn:
+- [ ] MIME types
+- [ ] Windows 10 privilege escalation
+- [ ]